KnowledgeForwardSolutions/CheckDigits.Net/README.md

 * Check digit value - either decimal digit ('0' - '9', 'A' - 'Z') or an asterisk '*'
 * Check digit location - assumed to be the trailing (right-most) character when validating
 * Class name - Iso7064Mod37_2Algorithm

+### ISO/IEC 7064 MOD 37,36 Algorithm

+The ISO/IEC 7064 MOD 37,36 algorithm is a hybrid system algorithm (with M = 36
+and M+1 = 37) that is suitable for use with alphanumeric strings.
+It generates a single check character that is an alphanumeric character.

+#### Details

+* Valid characters - alphanumeric characters ('0' - '9', 'A' - 'Z')
+* Check digit size - one character
+* Check digit value - alphanumeric characters ('0' - '9', 'A' - 'Z')
+* Check digit location - assumed to be the trailing (right-most) character when validating
+* Class name - Iso7064Mod37_36Algorithm

 #### Common Applications